Remembrance Day 2021: remembering, honouring.

 This is a shared value for many of our donors.
 Before we settle in to our donor stories, may we invite a pause?
 This week, consider what November 11th means for you, for the people you love, for our country, and for our world.

-Remembrance Day: our indigenous vets
+Remembrance Day: our Indigenous vets

+On Tuesday, November 8th, we acknowledge our Indigenous veterans.
 “While exact statistics are difficult to determine, the rate of Indigenous participation in Canada’s military efforts over the years has been impressive.
 These determined volunteers were often forced to overcome many challenges to serve in uniform, from learning a new language and adapting to cultural differences, to having to travel great distances from their remote communities just to enlist.”
 Veterans Affairs Canada

 We remember.